dirkmueller/presentation-nashville-logclassify/presentation.md

 - This example illustrates a knn search from the previous devstack example.
 - In this case the line contains unknown tokens showed in red which increase the distance a lot.
-- The next section introduces an easy-to-use implementation of this technique.